ForestAdmin/documentation-user-guide/getting-started/master-your-ui/the-table-view.md

 _Extended search_ is **not the default** search because it is **slower**.
 {% endhint %}

-### Advanced syntax for search
+### Advanced search syntax

 {% hint style="info" %}
-_Advanced syntax for search_ is only supported on nodejs agents `@forestadmin/agent` starting from version 1.37.
+_Advanced search syntax_ is only supported on nodejs agents `@forestadmin/agent` starting from version 1.37.
 {% endhint %}

 Search supports advanced syntax to help you find exactly what you are looking for: